-To date, the literature has not noticed the structural aspect of the problem, and has therefore suggested no solution.
+To date, the literature has not considered the structural aspect of the problem, and has therefore suggested no solution.
 To be sure, payments for positive coverage are a well-known phenomenon (Kruckeberg & Tsetsura, 2003; Ristow, 2010), as are bribes (Pasculli & Ryder, 2019).
-And as mentioned, various areas of law attempt to address the problem of big business’ political influence.
+And as mentioned, various areas of law attempt to address the problem of big business’s political influence.
 But the structural problems associated with cross ownership of media outlets and commercial firms by big businesses have yet to be researched.

-It is here, we contend, that antitrust law’s doctrines can be modified and implanted to address the problem.
-Importantly, adapting antitrust law doctrine to this scenario can allow policymakers to nip the problem in the bud.
-At present, policymakers have a cruel choice between two evils—taking action against media outlets for observed coverage, thereby putting the freedom of the press at risk, or leaving the problem entirely unactionable.
-We intend to offer a structural solution that can be used to preempt the problem.
-This solution is a first step towards utilizing antitrust to address the problem of big business’ political power.
-Specifically, we intend to develop a modification of the well-known HHI, used in the merger-control context to assess concentration in specific markets, to fit the setting of control of media outlets by big business.
-We now turn to explain the expected significance of the index we intend to develop, and spell out its specifics.
+It is here, we contend, that antitrust law doctrines can be modified and directed to address the problem.
+Importantly, adapting antitrust law doctrine to address this issue can enable policymakers to prevent the problem from even arising.
+At present, policymakers face a difficult dilemma – they can take action against media outlets for biases observed in their coverage (although there is no clear basis for doing so, with the specific exception of the fairness doctrine rules for television and radio outlets, which are very liberally applied), which runs the risk of impinging on freedom of the press, or they can ignore the skewed coverage resulting from business interests, thereby perhaps impinging on the rights of the public to free and open access to information.
+We intend to offer a structural solution that can be used to prevent this problem from arising.
+This solution is a first step towards utilizing antitrust doctrine to address the problem of big business’s political power.
+Specifically, we intend to develop a modification of the well-known HHI, used in the merger-control context to assess concentration in specific markets, in the context of control of media outlets by big business.
+We now turn to explain the expected significance of the index we intend to develop, and detail its specifics.

-Research Objectives & Expected Significance
+Research Objectives and Expected Significance

-As mentioned, at present there are no practical tools for addressing the influence of big business over the political arena and the domain of public discourse.
-Nor has the literature provided any guidance on the matter or a comprehensive analysis of the phenomenon (Hovenkamp, 2018).
+As mentioned, at present, there are no practical tools for addressing the influence of big business over the political arena through the domain of public discourse.
+Nor has the literature provided any guidance on the matter, or even a comprehensive analysis of the phenomenon (Hovenkamp, 2018).
 The purpose of the proposed research is to take a first step towards filling this void.
-We will propose an index that will allow policymakers and regulators to assess the ex ante likelihood that a controller of a media outlet will use the outlet to promote its other interests vis-à-vis politicians and regulators.
-The importance of the proposed index is in its ability to offer a comprehensive understanding of, and a practical tool for addressing, a phenomenon that poses a danger to democratic institutions.
-The logic underlying the index is similar to that of the HHI, one of the major tools employed by antitrust authorities and courts when analyzing whether a merger or an acquisition likely poses a threat to competition.
-We will thus suggest a tool that originates from antitrust law, an area of law not normally associated with issues such as freedom of expression, to deal with a phenomenon that has little to do with market power, the traditional focal point of antitrust law (for similar suggestions implementing of doctrines from seemingly unrelated legal fields to achieve goals associated with free speech see, e.g., Benkler, 2003; Bell & Parchomovsky, 2016).
-The index is one step towards a structural solution to the problem of political power amassed by big business.
+We propose an index that will allow policymakers and regulators to assess the ex-ante likelihood that the owner of a media outlet will use the outlet to promote its other interests vis-à-vis politicians and regulators.
+The importance of the proposed index lies in its ability to offer a comprehensive understanding of, and a practical tool for addressing, a phenomenon that poses a danger to democratic institutions.
+The logic underlying the index is similar to that of the HHI, one of the major tools employed by antitrust authorities and courts when analyzing whether a merger or an acquisition is likely to pose a threat to competition.
+The tool we suggest thus draws upon antitrust law, an area of law not normally associated with issues such as freedom of expression, to address a phenomenon that has little to do with market concentration, the traditional focus of antitrust law (for similar suggestions regarding the implementation of doctrines from seemingly unrelated legal fields to achieve goals associated with free speech see, e.g., Benkler, 2003; Bell & Parchomovsky, 2016).
+The index is one step toward a structural solution to the problem of political power amassed by big business and the context of its exercise through media platforms.